galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 4. For each of the k clusters update cluster centroid by calculating the new mean values of all the data points in the cluster.

-5. Iteratively minimize the total within sum of square: iterate steps 3 and 4 until the cluster assignments stop changing or the maximum number of iterations is reached.
+5. Iteratively minimize the total within the sum of square: iterate steps 3 and 4 until the cluster assignments stop changing or the maximum number of iterations is reached.

 The parameters that minimize the cost function are learned through an iterative process of assigning data points to clusters and then moving the clusters.
-A restriction for k-means algorithm is that the dataset should be continuous.
-It won’t work if data is categorical in nature.
+A restriction for the k-means algorithm is that the dataset should be continuous.
+It won’t work if data is categorical.

 > ### {% icon hands_on %} Hands-on: K-means clustering
 >